percona/pmm/docs/using/interface.md

     - Password: `admin`
 4. Click *Log in*
 5. If this is your first time logging in, you'll be asked to set a new password.
 (We recommend you do.)
 Enter a new password in both fields and click *Submit*.
 You can click *Skip* to carry on with the default password.
 6. The PMM Home dashboard loads.
-(This is an example taken from <https://pmmdemo.percona.com/>.
-Yours may be different.)

     ![PMM Home dashboard](../_images/PMM_Home_Dashboard_TALL.jpg)